joshuacussen/joshuacussen.github.io/_posts/ai-in-dialoge.md

 'AI' has been around for ages.
 It's inaccurate and foolish to pretend that 'AI' is something new and shiny, and calling things 'AI' as if this somehow makes them magical risks attributing greater power and status than deserved.

-There's nothing magical about 'AI': all 'AI' means at its most basic level is automated decision making.
+There's nothing magical about 'AI': all 'AI' means is automated decision making.
 We see this in video games, search algorithms, and year 7 Scratch lessons.

 When we talk about ChatGPT, Claude, Gemini, et al as 'AI' what we really mean is that they are **generative AI**.
-This is notably distinct from the 'AI' created across the world in KS3 and KS4 Computing lessons, and from the long-theorised 'general AI' that is as smart as real humans.
+This is notably distinct from the 'AI' created across the world in KS3 and KS4 Computing lessons, and from the Sci-Fi ideal of 'general AI' that is as smart as real humans.

 Generative AI (GenAI) is a subset of 'AI' that is able to generate things like text, images, and audio.
 Calling this AI is not wrong--but it is misleading.
 It's like calling a pencil an object: technically correct but nowhere close to the whole picture.
-Missing out the 'generative' in 'generative AI' risks us thinking higher of it than deserved.
+Missing out the 'generative' in 'generative AI' risks us thinking better of it than deserved.

 We ought to be precise with our language and name things correctly, but the ship on calling GenAI 'AI' has long since sailed.
 This leaves me shouting angrily at the clouds.
 As the world has moved on, let's move with it--but let's be absolutely clear that the category of 'AI' includes the gamut of Scratch to Sci-Fi.

+From here on, when I talk about 'AI', I mean GenAI.

+## Who is Al?

+### How does GenAI work?